CosmoLike/cocoa/Cocoa/external_modules/data/README.md

     export IGNORE_SETUP_CAMSPEC_CMB_DATA=1
     export IGNORE_SETUP_LIPOP_CMB_DATA=1

-Cocoa selects the URL to download the data (and the version of the data) via the following keys also shown on `Cocoa/set_installation_options.sh`
+Cocoa selects the URL to download the data (and the version of the data) via the following keys.

     [Adapted from Cocoa/set_installation_options.sh shell script]